AniketShaktawat/WolfEvents/README.md

     - Access "My Bookings" to review attended events.
     - Users can write one review per event, with an option to edit.
     - Admin can edit or delete user reviews.
+    - To test the review functionality, an event needs to be created on present date and future UTC time and book the ticket.
+We need to wait till the event gets over and goes into past attended events to write a review.

 8. **List Reviews Written by You**
     - Use the "My Reviews" button on the Home page to list reviews written by you.